HackYourFuture/React/week1/LESSONPLAN.md

 -   Pass props to each `NavBarItem` instance
 -   Styling is optional

-After they're done discuss and highlight the works of at least 2 students.
+After they're done discuss and highlight the works of at least 2 trainees.

 ### Essence